Builder · Founder · Visionary

 Now

-Two companies.
+Three companies.
 An original philosophy.
 An AI team that never sleeps.
+DriftSteel Group LLC — the Texas holding company founded in 2026 — sits over Grithos and the lifestyle brands to come.
 All of it built from an Airstream on a satellite dish.

 The road doesn't end.
 It was never supposed to.
 The only question was always the same one, from the moment a teenager bought a house with floor wax money: what's next?